librenms/librenms/doc/Extensions/Poller-Service.md

 ## External Requirements
 #### A recent version of Python
-The poller service will work under Python 2.7+, but some features require behaviour only found in Python3.4+.
+The poller service won't work under Python 2.7+; some features require behaviour only found in Python3.4+.

-If you can't use Python 3.4 or higher, you'll need to manually restart the service whenever LibreNMS is updated.

 #### A python mysql driver
 PyMySQL is recommended as it requires no C compiler to install.
 MySQLclient can also be used, but does require compilation.